HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-lls-single-connector.md

 ### 9. Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify terraform.tfvars and run ```terraform apply``` again.
 Terraform will try to only apply the changes needed to acheive the new state.

-Note that changes involving creating or recreating Cloud Access Connectors requires a new connector token from the CAS Manager admin console.
+Note that changes involving creating or recreating Cloud Access Connectors requires a new connector token from the Anyware Manager admin console.
 Create a new connector to obtain a new token.

 ### 10. Deleting the deployment
 **Important***: Before deleting this deployment, licenses must be returned otherwise they will be lost.